- Genome Browser

 - About Us

 First, check if you are using the correct version of the genome.
-For example, two versions of the human genome are currently in use (called hg19 and hg38) and your sequence may be only in one of them.
-Many published articles do not specify the version so trying a few may be necessary.
+For example, two versions of the human genome are currently in wide use (hg19 and hg38) and your sequence may be only in one of them.
+Many published articles do not specify the assembly version so trying both may be necessary.

-If you have verified that you are using the correct genome and that the sequence is indeed there, for example by using the "Short match" track, the problem may be a result of Blat's query-masking.
+If you have verified that you are using the correct genome and that the sequence is indeed there, for example by using the "Short match" track , the problem may be a result of BLAT's query-masking.
+This happens if your input sequence is part of a repeat and present thousands of times in the genome.
 The online version of Blat masks 11mers from the query that occur more than 1024 times in the genome.
 This is done to improve speed, but may result in missed hits when you are searching for sequences in repeats.

-To find these matches using the online version of Blat, you can add more flanking sequence to your query.
-If this is not possible, the only alternative is to download the executables of Blat and the .2bit file of a genome to your own machine and use blat on the command line.
-See Downloading Blat source and documentation for more information.
+To find all matches for repetitive sequences with the online version of Blat, you can add more flanking sequence to your query.
+If this is not possible, the only alternative is to download the executables of Blat and the .2bit file of a genome to your own machine and use BLAT on the command line.
+See Downloading BLAT source and documentation for more information.

-Due to the high demand on our Blat servers, we restrict service for users who programatically query Blat or do large batch queries.
-Program-driven use of Blat is limited to a maximum of one hit every 15 seconds and no more than 5,000 hits per day.
+Due to the high demand on our Blat servers, we restrict service for users who programmatically query the BLAT tool or do large batch queries.
+Program-driven use of BLAT is limited to a maximum of one hit every 15 seconds and no more than 5,000 hits per day.
 Please limit batch queries to 25 sequences or less.

-For users with high-volume Blat demands, we recommend downloading Blat for local use.
-For more information, see Downloading Blat source and documentation.
+For users with high-volume Blat demands, we recommend downloading the BLAT tool for local use.
+For more information, see Downloading BLAT source and documentation.

 Blat source and executables are freely available for academic, nonprofit and personal use.
 Commercial licensing information is available on the Kent Informatics website.

-Blat source may be downloaded from http://www.soe.ucsc.edu/~kent (look for the blatSrc* zip file with the most recent date).
+Blat source may be downloaded from http://hgdownload.soe.ucsc.edu/admin/ (located at /kent/src/blat within the most recent jksrci*.zip source tree).
 For Blat executables, go to http://hgdownload.soe.ucsc.edu/admin/exe/ and choose your machine type.

-We almost always expect there to be some small differences between the hgBlat/gfServer and the stand-alone command-line blat.
+We almost always expect small differences between the hgBlat/gfServer and the stand-alone, command-line Blat.
 The best matches can be found using pslReps and pslCDnaFilter utilities.
-The web-based blat is tuned permissively with a minimum cut-off score of 20, which will display most of the alignments.
-Other than to confirm that your command-line blat is working, there is little use in perfectly replicating the web-based blat results.
+The web-based Blat is tuned permissively with a minimum cut-off score of 20, which will display most of the alignments.
 We advise deciding which filtering parameters make the most sense for the experiment or analysis.
-Often these settings will be different and more stringent than those of the web-based blat.
-With that in mind, use the following settings to replicate the search results of the web-based blat:
+Often these settings will be different and more stringent than those of the web-based Blat.
+With that in mind, use the following settings to approximate the search results of the web-based Blat:

 gfServer start blatMachine portX -stepSize=5 -log=untrans.log database.2bit